 In some cases, his live solos were really, really sloppy, to the point where you can’t really make out what’s going on.
 It’s not like he’s a bad guitar player.
-He’s just one who has been extremely overrated over the years, due to his successful songs with Led Zeppelin.
+He’s just one who has been extremely overrated as one of the best electric guitar masters over the years, due to his successful songs with his band Led Zeppelin.

 Now we’re looking at a different issue.
 While Zakk Wylde most certainly knows how to play fast and can perform some pretty complex and intricate lead sections, his own solos usually get very repetitive.

 Sure, his style is unique and you can always recognize that it’s him playing.
 It’s his deep vibrato, aggressive picking, and unique phrasing that makes him stand out.